 The District also includes approximately 73.22 acres of the master-planned community known as Travis Ranch, a development that comprises approximately 761 acres in total.
-To date, approximately 626.95 acres within Travis Ranch (3,173 lots) have been developed.
+To date, approximately 73.22 acres within Travis Ranch (396 lots) have been developed.
 Within the District, approximately 44.50 acres have been developed as Travis Ranch South (263 lots) and approximately 28.72 acres have been developed as Travis Ranch, Phase 1H (133 lots).
+In addition, approximately 24.38 acres (150 lots) are currently being developed as Governors Lots, Phase 1.

-As of September 1, 2020, development of residential properties in Travis Ranch within the District included 396 vacant developed lots.
+As of September 1, 2021, development of residential properties in Travis Ranch within the District included 191 completed and occupied homes; 13 completed and unoccupied homes (includes 2 model homes); 150 homes under construction; and 40 vacant developed lots.
 See "STATUS OF DEVELOPMENT" above.